V4Fire/Core/src/core/error/README.md

 ### Causing error

 It's possible to pass an error as the second argument to `BaseError` constructor.
 In this case it's considered as the error that caused the new one.
-After this caused error can be accessed via readonly `cause` field.
+After this, caused error can be accessed via readonly `cause` field.

 ```ts
 class ExternalLibError extends BaseError {